← Back to Library

 Special Structures (格局)

-When the Day Master is overwhelmingly strong with almost no opposition, it dominates the chart entirely.
-Traditional readers may read the chart as favoring expressions of its native element rather than forcing artificial balance.
-A chart full of Wood, for instance, may be associated with Wood-themed fields such as growth industries, education, publishing, or green technology, but career choice still depends on skills and real conditions.
+When the Day Master is overwhelmingly strong and most of the chart points the same way, readers may treat it as self-dominant.
+The question becomes what this element does well, not how to force an average-looking balance.
+A chart full of Wood, for example, may lean toward growth, education, publishing, or green technology, but career choice still depends on skills and real conditions.

 References: Yuan Hai Zi Ping 《渊海子平》; Qiong Tong Bao Jian 《穷通宝鉴》; Di Tian Sui 《滴天髓》